Cop's house burgled when he was on duty

-The thieves entered into the inspector's house and decamped with some cash and other valuable belonging, the ASP said, adding the exact value of the stolen goods is yet to be ascertained.
-The police has lodged an FIR in the case and is trying to nab the criminals, the ASP said.
+The thieves entered the inspector's house and decamped with some cash and other valuable belongings, the ASP said, adding the exact value of the stolen goods is yet to be ascertained.
+The police have lodged an FIR and is trying to nab the criminals, the ASP said.

 PTI CORR ABN AD RAX RAX